-Effective Estate Planning And Succession Representation For Southeast Louisiana
+Effective Estate Planning And Succession Representation

 Creating a basic estate plan can save your family the burden of making important decisions should you become incapacitated or after you pass away.
 Having a plan in place now offers you the best chance of ensuring that your wishes regarding the distribution of your assets or medical care will be followed.

 At The Schwab Law Firm, we help individuals and families in Terrebonne Parish and throughout southeastern Louisiana take steps today for peace of mind tomorrow.
-We will help you create a plan that fits your needs, and we can be your trusted legal guide through the succession process after a family member or other loved one has passed away.
+We will help you create a plan that fits your needs, and we can be your trusted legal guide through the succession process after a family member or any other loved one has passed away.